-If the Company successfully raises a total of \$3,000,000 in aggregate proceeds from the Common Share Offering (a "Qualified Financing"), the principal amount of the Bridge Notes described in Note 8 and in Note 12 along with any accrued interest are convertible into units of the Common Share Offering, based upon the lesser of: (i) \$1.60 per New Round Stock and (ii) the quotient obtained by dividing (x) the Outstanding Balance on the conversion date multiplied by 1.20 by (y) the actual price per New Round Stock in the Qualified Financing.
-The notes and the warrants are further subject to a "most-favored nation" clause in the event the Registrant, prior to maturity of the notes, consummates a financing that is not a Qualified Financing.
-Upon completion of a Qualified Financing, in connection with the conversion of the Bridge Notes, the Company will also pay the Placement Agent up to 8% in broker warrants with an exercise price of \$3.00 and an expiry date of two years from the date of issuance.
+Until May 31, 2017, the Company successfully raised more than the threshold amount of \$3,000,000 in aggregate proceeds from the Common Share Offering (a "Qualified Financing") required in order to convert the principal amount of the Bridge Notes described in Note 8, along with accrued interest thereon, into units of the Common Share Offering, based upon the lesser of: (i) \$1.60 per New Round Stock and (ii) the quotient obtained by dividing (x) the Outstanding Balance on the conversion date multiplied by 1.20 by (y) the actual price per New Round Stock in the Qualified Financing.
+The notes and the warrants were further subject to a "most-favored nation" clause in the event the Registrant, prior to maturity of the notes, consummates a financing that is not a Qualified Financing.
+Upon completion of a Qualified Financing, in connection with the conversion of the Bridge Notes the Company will also pay the Placement Agent up to 8% in broker warrants with an exercise price of \$3.00 and an expiry date of two years from the date of issuance.
 No cash commissions are payable to the Placement Agent in connection with the conversion of the Bridge Notes as these were paid on the closing of the Bridge Notes offering.